xp44mm/Notebook/F#/Introducing Function Values.md

 This section will cover the foundational building block of F# functional programming: function values.
 We will begin with a simple and well-known example: using function values to transform one list into another.

 One of the primary uses of F# lists is as a general-purpose, concrete data structure for storing ordered input lists and ordered results.
 Input lists are often transformed into output lists using collection functions that transform, select, filter, and categorize elements of the list according to a range of criteria.
 These collection functions provide an excellent introduction to how to use function values.
-Let’s take a closer look at this in the following code sample, which continues from the definition of http from Listing 2-2 in Chapter 2:
+Let's take a closer look at this in the following code sample, which continues from the definition of http from Listing 2-2 in Chapter 2:

 ```F#
 > let sites = ["http://www.bing.com"; "http://www.google.com"];;